lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   fully utilised, i.e. there won't be fragments with all FCN values from MAX_WIND_FCN downto 1 and finally All-1.
   It is worth noting that this document does not mandate that other windows (called All-0 windows) are fully utilised either.
   This document purposely does not specify that All-1 windows use Bitmaps with the same number of bits as All-0 windows do.
   By default, Bitmaps for All-0 and All-1 windows are of the same size MAX_WIND_FCN + 1.
-But a technology-specific document MAY revert that decision.
+But a Profile MAY revert that decision.
 The rationale for reverting the decision could be the following: Note that the SCHC ACK sent as a response to an All-1 fragment includes a C bit that SCHC ACK for other windows don't have.
 Therefore, the SCHC ACK for the All-1 window is one bit bigger.
 An LPWAN technology with a severely constrained payload size might decide that this "bump" in